cylondata/cylon/target/uva-cs/README.md

 pip install openssl-python
 ```

-We will use a slum script to run the scaling operation.
+We will use a slurm script to run the scaling operation.

 ```shell
 cd target/uva-cs/scripts/